ZetaVII/Task-Manager-App/Specification.md

 ## **Use Case 9 Name:** Mark task complete
 ### Summary
-User who is logged in can mark a task complete and will be added to the completed task list.
+User who is logged in can mark a task complete and will be moved to the bottom of the list.

 ### Actors
 1. The user